EY4180/Graphics-Animation-Project/report.md

 the values were clamped between +-88 degrees.

 # B
+## Function
+The program now allows the user to change the scale, rotation and position of objects in the scene.
+## Implementation
 Using the scene object variables, the program constructs a matrix that performs the rotations, scale and translations required to get the object into the correct position.
 The position and rotation variables are set by the program during runtime.

-To do this, we apply these transformations in order
+To do this, several transformations are applied in order

 1. `RotateX(sceneObj.angles[0])`
 2. `RotateY(sceneObj.angles[1])`